caroloading/DIT113-silo-management-project/README.md

 To avoid having potential problems with library dependencies.
 It is advised to install all libraries directly from the GitHub links provided above.

 ## Usage
-* Run the web application.
-* Open your web browser to http://localhost:8080/.

 * Before downloading the git repository, ensure that all required software and libraries are installed.
 * Connect the Battery Chassis with the Wio Terminal by inserting all pins on the battery into the back of the terminal.
 * Connect each sensor to a cable and insert them in the following sockets: